N-gram Language Models: Probability-Based Text Generation & Prediction

 For higher-order n-grams, we add multiple start tokens.
 A trigram model needs two <s> tokens at the beginning to provide context for the first two words.

 With n-gram probabilities estimated, we can compute the probability of any sequence.
-We apply the chain rule with our Markov approximation:
+We combine the chain rule decomposition with our Markov approximation to get:

 P(w1,,wm)i=1mP(wiwin+1,,wi1)P(w_1, \ldots, w_m) \approx \prod_{i=1}^{m} P(w_i|w_{i-n+1}, \ldots, w_{i-1})